 Beginning in 1981, Lee Bartley, with colleague Rich Sallee, formed a 4 piece jazz ensemble called “Images,” of which Lee was the principal composer.
 They became an important part of the Denver jazz scene, being much in demand, and became known for their ‘classical jazz style.’
 In the early years singer songwriter Jill Sobule would often join them for a night of music and vocals.
 This acclaimed ensemble went on for the next 18 years performing throughout Colorado, as well as giving live performances throughout the country, performing at celebrated events such as the Breckenridge Jazz Festival, the Catalina Jazz Festival, the West Palm Beach Jazz Festival, and the Riverbend Festival in Cleveland Tennessee.
 They headlined clubs, and were on festival bills with artists Kenny G, Earl Klugh, Wynton Marsalis, Spyro Gyra and Ramsey Lewis.
 Images also opened concerts for The Rippingtons, The Yellowjackets, and Jeff Lorber.
 As a jazz group they produced six national releases, among them CDs for both MCA Universal Masterseries and Capitol Records, charting as high as #8 in R&R Magazine for national radio airplay.
 As the principal composer for the group Images and as a soloist, Lee has recorded over 70 original compositions on national releases.
 His recordings with Images continue to receive airplay here in the U.S. as well as overseas in Europe and Asia.

-Lee Bartley continues to hone his skills as a superb musician both as an accompanist and a jazz musician.
-He has accompanied New York jazz singer Joyce Lyons, Chicago cabaret performer Gillian Kelly, and participates in community involvement accompanying the Mancos Valley Chorus twice a year.
-He has played with renowned jazz pianist and composer Bob Dorough, but also continues to perform locally with other muscians playing straight-ahead jazz.
-Most especially he continues performing locally as a soloist, playing his original ‘classical art songs.’
+Lee Bartley continues to hone his skills as a superb accompanist, jazz musician, and solo performer.
+He has accompanied New York jazz singer Joyce Lyons, Chicago cabaret performer Gillian Kelly, and participates in community involvement, having accompanied the Mancos Valley Chorus for over ten years.
+He has played with renowned jazz pianist and composer Bob Dorough.
+He hopes to introduce his solo piano music to many new listeners surrounding his new home in North Carolina, and to become a part of what is a vibrant music scene in West Jefferson.

 “My solo playing has grown over many years to include aspects of several musical styles.
 Jazz has given me wonderful harmonic color, but maybe not enough dynamics.
 Classical music has given me a respect for good melody and balance, but maybe not enough freedom.
 All styles have something to offer, I believe, as is the rule with art, and with nature.